 2-Take Supplements to Reduce Lower Back Pain Associated with Piriformis Syndrome

-Some supplements are an effective way to help reduce pain because of their anti inflammatory properties.
+Some supplements like Kratom is effective for pain because of their anti inflammatory properties.
 Inflammation is one reason why the muscle tenses up and causes pressure on the sciatic nerve, causing pain.